 This year's theme was Refinement - the Danish effort to refine animal testing - with a series of interesting presentations that gave a good impression of how refinement is exercised in Denmark and abroad.
-The theme is well aligned finement, realising that not all laboratory animals can currently be replaced by alternatives, but without compromising on the task of achieving the ultimate goal of a laboratory-animal-free research world.
+The theme is well aligned with the trend - that is also seen internationally - of increased focus on refinement, realising that not all laboratory animals can currently be replaced by alternatives, but without compromising on the task of achieving the ultimate goal of a laboratory-animal-free research world.

 The Danish 3R-Center was represented on the programme by Christine Nellemann who gave a presentation on Priority Areas of the Danish 3R-Center and Strengthening of Refinement in 2015.
-In addition to describing the general work of the 3R-Center, her presentation focussed upon the three refinement
+In addition to describing the general work of the 3R-Center, her presentation focussed upon the three refinement projects supported by the 3R-Center in 2014 and 2015:

-- Investigating a non-invasive method for producing antibodies - Refining animal models for pain research: Developing methods to alleviate pain in rat models for pain research (Klas Abelson) - Pathological and immunological consequences of blood sampling in mice (Dorte Bratbo Sørensen).
+- Can chickens be immunised with an aerosol combined with vaccination?
+Investigating a non-invasive method for producing antibodies (Otto Kalliokoski) - Refining animal models for pain research: Developing methods to alleviate pain in rat models for pain research (Klas Abelson) - Pathological and immunological consequences of blood sampling in mice (Dorte Bratbo Sørensen).